← Sabrina Carpenter Daily Podcast

 To date, the pop star has notched six top 10 smashes on the Billboard Hot 100.
 After frequenting the chart just a few times prior — including with Emails I Can’t Send singles “Feather” and “Nonsense” — Carpenter exploded into the mainstream with her Short n’ Sweet era in 2024, which kicked off with the pre-album release of single “Espresso” and its peak at No. 3 on the chart.

-That's Sabrina Carpenter Daily Podcast for today.
-Thanks for listening, and we'll be back soon.
+That’s Sabrina Carpenter Daily Podcast for today.
 This is a Lantern Podcast.